dymaptic/GeoBlazor/ReadMe.md

 [![Discord](https://img.shields.io/discord/1027907220949717033?color=%235865F2&label=chat&logo=discord&logoColor=white)](https://discord.gg/hcmbPzn4VW)

 ## ‼️Important Version Information
-The below documentation is for GeoBlazor version 4.x.
-To view the documentation for previous versions, switch to the main branch, or go to the [Documentation](https://docs.geoblazor.com) page.
+Below are the steps to get started with GeoBlazor version 4.x.
+To view the documentation for previous versions, use the branches/tags dropdown in the top left corner of the GitHub page to select the version you want to view.
+The release versions each have a corresponding tag.

 ## ✨ Key Features